-- 18.11.1.2 In all sections the US Chess Rule 11D (two extra minutes for illegal moves or touch-move violations) will not be imposed before either player has fewer than 60 minutes remaining on their clock. - 18.11.2 Online National Scholastic Quick Chess Championships: All 7 rounds at Game/20 + 5 seconds - 18.11.3 National Youth Action Championships: All rounds at Game/30, with 5-second time delay. - 18.11.4 Junior Chess Congress & All-Girls Nationals: Game/90, with 5-second time delay.
-The Organizer may propose a longer or shorter time control as short as Game/45 as part of their bid. - 18.11.5 U.S. Junior Open: Game/120, with 5-second time delay.
+- 10.11.1.1 All Sections shall have a time control of Game/90, with a 10-second time delay.
+(The time control in prior years had been Game/120, delay 5.) - 10.11.1.2 In all sections the US Chess Rule 11D (two extra minutes for illegal moves or touch-move violations) will not be imposed before either player has fewer than 60 minutes remaining on their clock. - 10.11.2 Online National Scholastic Quick Chess Championships: All 7 rounds at Game/20 + 5 seconds - 10.11.3 National Youth Action Championships: All rounds at Game/30, with 5-second time delay. - 10.11.4 Junior Chess Congress & All-Girls Nationals: Game/90, with 10-second time delay.
+The Organizer may propose a longer or shorter time control as part of their bid. - 10.11.5 U.S. Junior Open: Game/120, with 5-second time delay.
+The Organizer may propose a longer or shorter time control as part of their bid.

-19 CHESS NOTATION
+11 CHESS NOTATION

-19.1 Requirements
+11.1 Requirements

-- 19.1.1 All players must use the official scoresheets provided by the tournament to record the moves during their games.
+- 11.1.1 All players must use the official scoresheets provided by the tournament to record the moves during their games.
 Organizers will make available a downloadable version of the official scoresheet so players can practice before the tournament.
 Players may not use their personal score books or other notation devices.
-(For authorized exceptions see Section 19.2.) - 19.1.2 The recognized forms of notation are algebraic and descriptive. - 19.1.3 Chess notation is required in the following over-the-board events and sections:
+(For authorized exceptions see Section 11.2.) - 11.1.2 The recognized forms of notation are algebraic and descriptive. - 11.1.3 Chess notation is required in the following over-the-board events and sections: